typedb/biograkn/README.md

 Read the [documentation on Workbase](http://dev.grakn.ai/docs/workbase/visualiser) or watch a short series of videos about [using workbase with the Grakn <> BLAST integration example](https://www.youtube.com/watch?v=PZoG-M_hY30&index=4&list=UUtZKw0RFof3x23KqGtW3yDA).

 ## Understanding the Schema
-The schema for the BioGrakn knowledge graph defines how the knowledge graph is modeled to represent the reality of its dataset.
-To understand the the underlying ontology, you may read through the [`schema.gql`](./schema.gql) or view the [visualised schema](./visualised-schema.png).
+The schema for the BioGrakn knowledge graph defines how the knowledge graph is modelled to represent the reality of its dataset.
+To understand the underlying ontology, you may read through the [`schema.gql`](./schema.gql) or view the [visualised schema](./visualised-schema.png).

-## Example Queries
+## An example Query
 Below are a few examples of the queries ran over BioGrakn via workbase.

-### What are diseases that are associated to protein interactions taking place in the liver?
+### What are diseases that are associated with protein interactions taking place in the liver?

 ```
 match